 Applications must support children aged under 5 years with the highest need from families on a low income.
 More information on the Short Breaks webpage - www.oxfordshire.gov.uk/shortbreaks

 Short Breaks Inclusion Support Scheme and Short Breaks Transport Scheme

 If you need help paying for transport, fees or extra support to access activities, funding is available through Inclusion Support Scheme (Short Breaks) and the Short Breaks Transport Scheme.
 Funding can only be accessed by families on low income/benefits with disabled children aged 5-17 years.
-The priority for this scheme is to support access to out-of-school activities and/or holiday activities.
+The priority for the Inclusion Support Scheme is to support access to out-of-school activities and/or holiday activities.
+Priority for transport funding is for access to holiday activities.
 More information, including eligibility criteria, is on the Short Breaks webpage - www.oxfordshire.gov.uk/shortbreaks

 Enabler Support Scheme

 The Enabler Support Scheme is to promote inclusion and remove the barriers to play, childcare and leisure for disabled children and young people.
 Can be used to help pay for 1:1 staff hours, staff training, equipment (if there are no other funding sources available).

 More information on the Short Breaks webpage - www.oxfordshire.gov.uk/shortbreaks

 Disabled children/young people

 Record managed by Oxfordshire Family Information Service

 See: Help on how to choose services safely